gecko0307/dagon/doc/Conf Files.md

 * `locale` - locale that should be loaded.
 This option overrides automatically selected locale based on system language and region.
 For example, `locale: "en_US";` means that application will try load `locales/en_US.lang` file and will ignore system language
 * `glDebugOutput` - `0` or `1`, force disable or enable OpenGL debug output.
 Default is `1` in debug builds, `0` in release builds.
 This option is ignored if `logLevel` is higher than `"debug"`
 * `enableShaderCache` - `0` or `1`, cache compiled shader binaries to files for reuse instead of compiling shaders on each run.
 Disabled by default.
 This is an experimental feature, use with care
-* `sdlPath` - path to SDL2 shared library.
-If empty string specified, default path is used
+* `SDL2Path` - path to SDL2 shared library.
+If empty string specified, the path is automatically determined by the library loader.
+If `"auto"` specified (default case), `"SDL2.dll"` is used under Windows, and `"libSDL2-2.0.so.0"` is used under Linux
-* `sdlPath.windows` - path to SDL2 shared library under Windows, overrides `sdlPath`.
-If empty string specified, default path is used
+* `SDL2Path.windows` - path to SDL2 shared library under Windows, overrides `SDL2Path`.
+If empty string specified, the path is automatically determined by the library loader.
+If `"auto"` specified, `"SDL2.dll"` is used
-* `sdlPath.linux` - path to SDL2 shared library under Linux, overrides `sdlPath`.
-If empty string specified, default path is used
+* `SDL2Path.linux` - path to SDL2 shared library under Linux, overrides `SDL2Path`.
+If empty string specified, the path is automatically determined by the library loader.
+If `"auto"` specified, `"libSDL2-2.0.so.0"` is used
-* `sdlImagePath` - path to SDL2_Image shared library.
-If empty string specified, default path is used
+* `SDL2ImagePath` - path to SDL2_Image shared library.
+If empty string specified, the path is automatically determined by the library loader.
+If `"auto"` specified (default case), `"SDL2_Image.dll"` is used under Windows, and `"libSDL2_image-2.0.so"` is used under Linux
-* `sdlImagePath.windows` - path to SDL2_Image shared library under Windows, overrides `sdlImagePath`.
-If empty string specified, default path is used
+* `SDL2ImagePath.windows` - path to SDL2_Image shared library under Windows, overrides `SDL2ImagePath`.
+If empty string specified, the path is automatically determined by the library loader.
+If `"auto"` specified, `"SDL2_Image.dll"` is used
-* `sdlImagePath.linux` - path to SDL2_Image shared library under Linux, overrides `sdlImagePath`.
-If empty string specified, default path is used
+* `SDL2ImagePath.linux` - path to SDL2_Image shared library under Linux, overrides `SDL2ImagePath`.
+If empty string specified, the path is automatically determined by the library loader.
+If `"auto"` specified, `"libSDL2_image-2.0.so"` is used.

 ### Renderer settings